 Rule:

-If your pillar/sub-pillar doesn’t logically support the affiliate program, it WILL feel forced.
+If your content clusters don’t logically support your affiliate partner programs, it WILL feel forced.

-Start with your topics → then choose programs that serve those topics.
+Start with your topics → then choose affiliate programs that serve those topics.

 Step 2: Choose Affiliate Programs People Actually Buy